Having a sisal or flat weave stair runner installed is a great way to add character and warmth to your staircase.

 Stairs are typically 80cm - 90cm (31 - 35 inches) wide, so most runners are set at a 70cm (27 inches) width.

 However, many clients have narrower stairs going to the basement or loft, in which case you can have your runner produced in a narrower width.

 Aim to have at least 10cm’s (4 inches) on each side of the runner, it creates a feeling a grandeur to your staircase.

-Leaving too small of a gap either side will make the runner seem too big for the staircase and leaving a wider gap 15cm - 20cm ( 6 - 8 inches) will make the stair runner feel too cramped.
+Leaving too small of a gap either side will make the runner feel more like a wall to wall broadloom carpet and leaving a wider gap 15cm - 20cm ( 6 - 8 inches) will make the stair runner feel too cramped.

 It all depends on the width of your stairs, but usually between 8cm - 12cm (3 - 5 inches) gap on either side is the sweet spot.

 Sisal is derived from an agave sisalana plant.

 It is valued for cordage because of its strength, durability and ability to stretch.